 We made it through the first months of Jack’s life because of a gifted medical team, fantastic doctors, and a support system that helped us through.
 Not everyone is so lucky and we are so thrilled to be able to give back through the CHD Coalition.

 I learned about the CHD Coalition through one of the nurses in my practice, Mickey, who asked me during a visit if I would consider joining and to offer peer-to-peer support from the perspective of an adult CHD Warrior.
 I immediately thought this was the perfect way to give back to a cause that, for lack of better words, was close to my heart.
 I am truly honored and thankful to not only be able to work with a group of people who are inspiring and supportive, but also provide comfort to families affected by congenital heart disease.

-Today he is a boisterous 11-year old who loves to do just about everything!
-He rides his bike, plays sports, and enjoys school.
+Today he is 14 and loves everything about race car driving, especially Formula 1.
+He also spends time riding his bike, running for the school track team, and is a member of Boy Scouts.
 I am involved with the CHD Coalition so I can help make information available to other CHD families who find themselves thrown into the world of CHD.
 Every child’s heart is different, but through the coalition, we do not have to be alone.
 My goal is to help the coalition support our families and raise awareness for CHDs.

 Help us make a difference